-If special education personnel provide direct GEI instruction for a student, there must be documentation on an individual student intervention plan.
+If special education and related service personnel provide direct services for the purpose of Child Find, there must be documentation on an individual student intervention plan for auditing purposes.
 A record or log listing the name of the special education provider, along with the actual minutes and dates services are provided must be available to the auditors upon request.
-In this situation, a special education teacher or other related service provider may be reimbursed for providing intensive direct instruction for up to but not more than 18 weeks in a school year.
+In this situation, special education or other related service personnel may be reimbursed for providing intensive direct instruction for up to but not more than 180 cumulative hours, per school year, per position.
+Assigning Child Find responsibilities to special education and related services personnel should be closely monitored to ensure compliance with IDEA so that IEPs are followed and FAPE continues to be provided to students with exceptionalities.